snej/tails/README.md

 > Tip: A great resource for learning how a traditional Forth interpreter works is [JonesForth][JONES], a tiny interpreter in x86 assembly written in "literate" style, with almost as much commentary as code.

+### Optimizations

+There are some variants of the core word `INTERP` that aren't strictly necessary but allow faster and more compact code.

+`INTERP2` is followed by _two_ interpreted word pointers, and calls them sequentially.
+There are also `INTERP3` and `INTERP4`; there could be any number of these.
+The compiler uses these when there are two or more consecutive calls to interpreted words.
+They make the code smaller by omitting one or more `CALL` instructions, and they also save the time needed to go into and out of those instructions.

+`TAILINTERP` _jumps_ to the interpreted word, instead of making a regular call and then doing `NEXT`.
+It's the tail-call optimization, applied to interpreted code.
+The compiler emits this as a replacement for `INTERP` followed by `RETURN`.
+Not only is it faster, it also prevents the return stack from growing, saving memory and making recursive algorithms more practical.

+And yes, there exist `TAILINTERP2`, `TAILINTERP3`, `TAILINTERP4`.

+>Note: Of course there's nothing magic about 4; there could be any number of words in this family.
+In real usage it would probably be beneficial to go at least up to 8, maybe higher.

+Another optimization is inlining.
+The "inline" flag in an interpreted word's metadata is a hint to the compiler to insert its instructions inline instead of emitting a call.
+It turns out that inlining is pretty trivial to implement in a concatenative (stack-based) language: you literally just copy the contents of the word, stopping before the `RETURN`.

 ## Compilation

 There are several ways to add words to Tails: